 If the Pair of Network Users is not the same, then there is a Mismatch.
 In this case, the Confirmed Quantities shall be zero.

-Matching at the Installation Point Quality Conversion (“QC”) and “H2-IN”
+Matching at the Installation Point Quality Conversion (“QC”)

-The matching procedure in accordance with Attachment C.3 shall apply for the Intallation Points “QC” and H2-IN”.
+The matching procedure in accordance with Attachment C.3 shall apply for the Intallation Points “QC”.

-Matching at an End User Domestic Exit Point
+Matching at an End User Domestic Exit Point or a Domestic Point dor Injection

-The Confirmed Quantity shall be equal to the nominated quantity at the End User Domestic Exit point.
+The Confirmed Quantity shall be equal to the confirmed quantity at the End User Domestic Exit point or the Domestic Point for injection.

 Matching for ZTP Trading Services